You bring the kindness: we teach you how to give great care

 What does a live-in carer do?

 Live-in carers live within the home of the person who needs care.
-You help clients with everyday tasks, personal care, housework and provide companionship from the time they wake up to the time they go to bed, with regular breaks and time off.
+You help service users with everyday tasks, personal care, housework and provide companionship from the time they wake up to the time they go to bed, with regular breaks and time off.

 - Personal care: bathing, dressing, help going to the toilet and supervision of medicine.